pchinjr/sock-puppet/README.md

 One thing to keep in mind right now is to make sure that your browser is not trying to connect to localhost:3000 when you start the server.

-This uses an arduino, a photoresistor, a servo, and an led.
+This uses an arduino, a photoresistor, a servo, and an led

+04/21/16 - UPDATE:
+I added voice recognition using web speech api to issue commands in addition to button clicks.